Last Updated on September 30, 2020 by Scott Krager

 MSI GeForce GTX 1660 Ti Gaming X 6G

-Thanks to its good design and exceptional cooling, it has a great overclocking potential.
+Thanks to its sound design and exceptional cooling, it has excellent overclocking potential.

-As of now, even the cheapest RTX cards aren’t in the budget for most people (and only add ray-tracing which only a few games support), this 1660/Ti line-up sits in the middle of GTX pascal cards and the RTX 20-series cards.
+Even the cheapest RTX cards aren’t in the budget for most people (and only add ray-tracing, which only a few games support), this 1660/Ti line-up sits in the middle of GTX Pascal cards and the RTX 20-series cards.

 All in all, its increased transistor count, larger die-size, more stream processors, and low power requirements makes it an automatic choice over existing GTX 1060/1070 cards.

-Overall, this is a good midrange graphics card, will play games perfectly at 1080p or even at 1440p (by lowering other settings), and is most probably the best graphics card available to be paired with Ryzen 5 3600 unless you want to go beyond that.
+Overall, this is a sound midrange graphics card, will play games entirely at 1080p or even at 1440p (by lowering other settings), and is most probably the best graphics card available to be paired with Ryzen 5 3600 unless you want to go beyond that.

 - 6GB 192-Bit GDDR6

 - Boost Clock 1875 MHz